-We view learning through a constructivist lens and that learning is co-created and each individual, including us, will learn in this environment based on our own strengths, worldviews, and experiences.
+We view learning through a constructivist lens.
+We believe learning is co-created and each individual, including myself and Steve, will learn in this environment based on our own strengths, worldviews, and experiences.
 It is our shared responsibility, as an entire group, to create a learning environment that is conducive to intentional and thoughtful knowledge sharing and meaning making.
-In addition, we identify as relational and feminist instructors who seek to enhance your learning through connection, mutuality, and creativity.
+In addition, I (Dr. Danielson) identify as a relational and feminist instructor who seeks to enhance your learning through connection, mutuality, and creativity.
 Throughout this course, we will attune to your unique interests and capabilities, while also challenging you in developmentally-appropriate ways to lean into your growth edges.
-We encourage each of you hold personal responsibility and accountability for your learning as you engage with us, supervisors, and peers.
+We encourage each of you to hold personal responsibility and accountability for your learning as you engage with us, supervisors, and peers.